From Multipartite Entanglement to TQFT: Multi-invariants and signals

 \subsection{Connection to triangulated manifolds}

-Consider a $d$-dimensional topological manifold that is triangulated with $d$-simplexes.
+Consider a closed oriented $d$-dimensional topological manifold that is triangulated with $d$-simplexes.
 Let us also assume that the triangulation is bi-partite.
 For any piecewise-linear manifold, it is possible to pick such a triangulation.
-Because of the bi-partite-ness, we can color the simplex black and white alternatingly.
+Because of the bi-partite-ness, we can color the simplex black and white alternatingly, so that any white-colored simplex is an orientation-reversed copy of any black-colored simplex and vice versa.
 A multi-invariant can be assigned to such a triangulation quite straightforwardly.
 We simply take a white (black) simplex to be a white (black) vertex with each of the faces representing edges of different colors ending on it.
 In this way, the bi-partite triangulation maps to a $q$-regular, edge-colored, bi-partite graph representing a multi-invariant.
 This combinatorial description of a manifold is known as a ``graphically encoded manifold'' or GEM for short.
 These GEMs have been widely studied in the past.
 In the context of multi-invariants, a vertex of the graph is the $q$-partite quantum state on $q-1$-dimensional simplex with each party being associated to one of its $q$ faces.
 The number of white (or equivalently black) simplexes is the replica number of multi-invariant.